 ODISSI DANCE BASICS

 Odissi is a devotional dance form originating in the temples of ancient India.
 Curvaceous movements, sculptured poses, fluid grace, and impeccable rhythm characterize this vibrant art.
-This class covers the fundamental principles of Odissi Dance, including its distinctive body warm-up system, and signature torso, eye, and neck movements.
+This class introduces fundamental principles of Odissi Dance, including chauka and tribhangi steps, and the distinct expressive quality of its eye movement and hand gestures (mudras).

 TEMPLE GODDESS WORKOUT